 - To create a group of Project Management professionals and develop and sustain both learning and practice.

-- The modules and their content have been developed in consultation with leading companies, and represent contemporary practice in the management of projects;
+- The units and their content have been developed in consultation with leading companies and represent contemporary practice in the management of projects;

 - Academics and industry sponsors meet on a regular basis to ensure the programme content matches current practice;

-- The contents of the modules were designed to meet the requirements of the bodies of knowledge of the leading professional bodies around the world.
+- Unit contents were designed to meet the requirements of the bodies of knowledge of the leading professional bodies around the world.

-- PMPDP holds accreditationof both the Association for Project Management (APM) and of the Global Accreditation Centre - Project Management Institute (PMI), one of only a handful of universities that can make that claim.
+- The PMPDP holds accreditationof both the Association for Project Management (APM) and of the Global Accreditation Centre - Project Management Institute (PMI).

-- With over 450 graduates since 2003, and with over 50 delegates currently studying, it represents the largest community of practice in the world of higher education project management delivery.
+- With over 450 graduates since 2003 it represents the largest community of practice in the world of higher education project management delivery.

 - The programme is designed to accommodate a busy professional lifestyle;